qingpeng9802/build-maix-bit-k210-bare-metal-debug-dev-env/README.md

 If you are following `OpenOCD Debug` and only connecting debugger to your VM, just go to Step 1.
 > If you are using Maix Bit's ft2232c chip for USB-UART (on your host):
 Notice that Maix BiT's CH552T chip only use ONE serial interface of K210 to implement USB-Serial.
-Thus, two serial interfaces will be shown in device management, but only one can be used for UART so you need to try both!
+Thus, two serial interfaces will be shown in device management, but only one can be used for UART so you need to try both! (https://wiki.sipeed.com/soft/maixpy/en/get_started/upgrade_maixpy_firmware.html)

 1. `sudo apt-get install minicom`
 2. `ls /dev/ttyUSB* -la`
     remember the device name: (for example) `ttyUSB1`
     > When the debugger is just connected to VM, there may be two ttyUSBs (like `ttyUSB0` and `ttyUSB1`).
-If OpenOCD is running, there should be only one ttyUSB avaliable.
+If OpenOCD is running, there should be only one ttyUSB available.
 3. `sudo minicom -s -con` (Colorful screen `-con`)
 4. select `Serial port setup`
 5. press `A`, change device to the device in 1. , for example, `/dev/ttyUSB1`
    press `F`, set to `No`  (Important!)
    press `Enter`
 6. select `Modem and dialing`
-    press the correspoding keys and set 9 strings `Init string, Reset string, Dialing prefix #1, Dialing suffix #1, Dialing prefix #2, Dialing suffix #2, Dialing prefix #3, Dialing suffix #3, Hang-up string` to nothing.
+    press the corresponding keys and set 9 strings `Init string, Reset string, Dialing prefix #1, Dialing suffix #1, Dialing prefix #2, Dialing suffix #2, Dialing prefix #3, Dialing suffix #3, Hang-up string` to nothing.
     press `Enter`
 7. select `Screen and keyboard`
     press `B`, set to `DEL`